d4l3k/starry/README.md

 Starry
 ======

-A starbound server manager with an API for remote administration.
+A starbound server manager that adds ingame commands, banning and a couple of other features.

 Features
 -----